trevisanj/f311/docs/source/pyfant.rst

 easiness of parameter input and its multiple variations, and also tools for incorporating data like atomic/molecular lines, atmospheric models, etc.

+Package ``f311.pyfant`` provides a Python interface to the PFANT Fortran binaries, including the ability to run the Fortran binaries in parallel in a multi-processing scheme via API or GUI.

+manipulate and save PFANT data files using ``f311.filetypes``, allow for complex batch operations.

 Applications
 ------------